 Described landmarks of Sweden

-Sweden is prosperous country with rich natural and cultural heritage.
+Sweden is a prosperous country with rich natural and cultural heritage.

 - Megaliths, runestones and prehistoric settlements.
-Sweden has high diversity of archaeological monuments.
-Many are of international interest – such as Rök runestone, Eketorp and Ismantorp fortress, the gargantuan Askeberga stone ship and many others.
+Sweden has a high diversity of archaeological monuments.
+Many are of international interest – such as Rök runestone, Eketorp, and Ismantorp fortress, the gargantuan Askeberga stone ship and many others.